 (2) A written law of this State that requires a person to disclose or acknowledge matters relating to a convicted person does not require the disclosure or acknowledgment of a spent conviction or the charge to which the conviction relates.

-26. Assessment of character not to have regard to spent convictions
+26. Assessment of character under written law

 (1) Where a written law of this State permits or allows a person to consider, take into account, or determine the good character, fitness, propriety or other like attribute of a person for the purposes of that written law, the person shall not in doing so have regard to a spent conviction or the charge to which the conviction relates.